pocorusso/android-face-camera-view/README.md

 # android-face-camera-view

 An android app for testing a face change api with a gallery bottom sheet.
 This is built with Material Design in mind.
 The app uses com.google.camera-view https://github.com/google/cameraview to access the camera hardware.
+(I also did another project that uses Camera1 with a surfaceview https://github.com/pocorusso/android-custom-surface-view-camera.
+This might come in handy if we have really old phones.)

 The Face Change API is an api implemented by cpury (https://github.com/cpury) where given an image with a face, it returns female-fied or male-fied version.
 It is based on Circular Generative Adversarial Networks (CGAN).